Use 'Wait'

-# Use the "Display Message" step
+# Use the "Display a message" step

 It can be very helpful to visualise what results are being selected at particular points during the automation.
-The "Display Message" step will show up a message of your choosing on the screen when the bot reaches that point.
+The "Display a message" step will show up a message of your choosing on the screen when the bot reaches that point.
 You can add any data you like to the step, letting you see what its value is at that point.